10 Products on Deep Discount in April

 Most window manufacturers train and certify contractors to install their brand of window, so plan to have the contractor you purchase windows from do the installation as well.
 Look for someone who has received certification from the American Window and Door Institute or Installation Masters, and get bids from multiple contractors.

 You and your family should be safe when you ride, so you’ll need trustworthy bike helmets, especially if it has been some time since you bought the ones you have.
-And you may be able to spot discounts this month, as retailers start to promote spring merchandise.
+You may be able to spot discounts this month as retailers start to promote spring merchandise.

 A proper helmet can significantly reduce the risk of injury if you’re in a crash, and CR has tested 48 models for adults and children to help you find the best, safest options.
 It’s recommended that you replace your helmet at least every five years or immediately if you’re involved in a crash, even if you can’t see any damage to it.